 Getting an English or Communications degree also works in your favor.
 That's because these courses boost your oral and written communication skills, both of which are essential for lawyers, regardless of their specialty.

-For instance, majoring in finance, business or economics will help if you intend on specializing in corporate law.
+For instance, majoring in finance, business, or economics will help if you intend on specializing in corporate law.
 And if your goal is medical law, pre-med or biology will give you a unique head start.
 The same goes for those interested in tax and bankruptcy law who study accounting.

 Choosing a Law School

-Knowing the law school requirements are important.
-But this knowledge is wasted if you don’t know what law schools to apply to.
+Knowing the law school requirements are important, but this knowledge is wasted if you don't know what law schools to apply to.

-Know which law schools have stricter admissions requirements or are open to people in your unique circumstances (low LSAT scores, foreign bachelor’s, financial, etc.).
+It's good to know which law schools have stricter admissions requirements or are open to people in your unique circumstances (low LSAT scores, foreign bachelor's, financial, etc.).
 By doing so, you can identify which are more likely to accept your application.

 At the moment, the highest-ranking law schools in the US are: